-Welcome to Flash Pulp, episode four hundred and two.
+Welcome to Flash Pulp, episode four hundred and nine.

 (RSS / iTunes)

 This week’s episodes are brought to you by The Melting Potcast

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight we present a tale of summer miscreancy and the unexpected phantasms of childhood.